developerdhairya/HLD-Basic-Concepts/High-Level-System-Design.md

 - An API-Gateway is a single point of entry in our system in microservice architecture.
 - API Gateway can also perform various tasks like rate-limiting , authentication & authorization, logging requests/responses, etc
-- A popular exammple of this is Netflix Zuul which acts as both an API-Gateway and Server-Side Load Balancer.
+- A popular example of this is Netflix Zuul which acts as both an API-Gateway and Server-Side Load Balancer.
+- API Gateways usually interact with service registries to determine request destination.

 # `Message Queue Driven Architecture vs Event Driven Architecture`